ramyadhadidi/paper_summeries/Compilers/notes_total.md

 So we find DF&#8734; for all basic blocks that a variable is defined, and then insert the &#934; functions there.

+After this we need to do variable renaming using a stacked-based algorithm.
+All lhs should be subscripted, all rhs, use appropriate subscript.

+After this, solve reaching definition to find what to put in &#934; functions.

+#### Summery
+In summery these are the steps:
+1. Calculate Dominance Frontier for each variable, this is where we insert &#934; functions.
+	- Find DF local
+	- Find DF up
+	- Find DF &#8734;
+2. Rename variables
+3. Solve reaching definition to populate &#934; functions inputs.

 ### Data Flow optimizations with SSA